 Self-service options

-Help your customers find answers to common questions without needing to contact support and reduce the number of tickets your team needs to handle with these tools.
+Help your customers find answers to common questions without needing to contact support, and reduce the number of tickets your team needs to handle with these tools.

 Mobile accessibility

-An advanced feature of help desk ticketing systems lets your team manage and resolve customer support tickets from their mobile devices.
-Support can be provided on the go, without the need to be tied to a desktop computer.
+An advanced feature of the best desk ticketing system lets your team manage and resolve customer support tickets from their mobile devices.

 Multilanguage support

-Help desk ticketing systems have varying levels of support for different languages.
+The best help desk ticketing systems have varying levels of support for different languages.
 Look for one that lets you provide support to your customers in their native languages.

 SLA management